Virtual Speech Therapy

-Adapting our work to reach patients where they are during the pandemic – and after.
+Adapting our work to reach patients where they are during the pandemic – and into the future.

-Although the 2020-2021 pandemic has temporarily grounded our surgical interventions, our speech therapy accompaniment has truly taken flight.
-We have been delivering speech therapy virtually to an ever-growing group of young FACES patients, expanding this essential work to reach out in this new setting.
+When the global pandemic grounded our surgical interventions, our speech therapy accompaniment took flight.
+We moved to a virtual mode of delivering speech therapy to an ever-growing group of young FACES patients, expanding this essential work to reach out in this new setting.

 “There was one moment during a teletherapy speech session when we were logging off with one patient and she held up a heart sign with her hands.
 It was a special moment when you could tell she appreciated our help and missed us.
 I know the providers on the zoom felt the same way.
 I know we are all looking forward to being back in person in the future.“